diderikk/SimpleChatApp/README.md

 - Chats into a invited tab and a chat tab
 - User can accept or decline an invite to a chat
 - Users can create new chats and add other users by email
+- Users can not create a new chat without any other users
+- Users can create a chat with themselves

 #### Create chat and invite user